Jin Xuan

 About Jin Xuan

-A Michelin-starred Cantonese room with one of Shanghai's most commanding views — book it for a special occasion, not a casual Tuesday
+A Michelin-starred Cantonese room with one of Shanghai's most commanding views; book it for a special occasion, not a casual Tuesday

-Jin Xuan holds a 2024 Michelin star, sits on an upper floor of a sky-scraping hotel adjacent to the Oriental Pearl Tower, and delivers a Cantonese menu that reaches from Australian black cod to New Zealand lobster.
-If you have been once and are weighing a return, the honest answer is: yes, come back — but time it carefully and think harder about what you order than you did the first visit.
+Jin Xuan holds a 2024 Michelin star, sits on an upper floor of a sky-scraping hotel adjacent to the Oriental Pearl Tower, delivers a Cantonese menu that reaches from Australian black cod to New Zealand lobster.
+If you have been once and are weighing a return, the honest answer is: yes, come back; but time it carefully and think harder about what you order than you did the first visit.

 The Room

 The dining room is arranged to take full advantage of its elevation.
 Panoramic windows frame the Huangpu River and the Pudong skyline, which means your seat position matters more here than at most restaurants in the city.
-If you are returning, request a window table when you book , not as an afterthought at the door.
+If you are returning, request a window table when you book, not as an afterthought at the door.
 The space reads as formal hotel dining: polished, well-spaced, suited to a slower pace.
 This is not a room for a quick meal or a loud group dinner; it rewards guests who plan to spend two to three hours working through the menu.
 For comparison, if you want a similarly theatrical Cantonese setting with less formality, Canton 8 (Huangpu) offers a different register at a lower price point.

 What to Order on Your Return